nourahamads/Capstone-Project-/README.md

     - How  the income and the average according the gender ?
     - The age and try to cluster the age to know  more about costomer ?
     - Analysis and write the results ?
-    - timeline for the users and  time to be the users  in Starbucks App ?
+    - Timeline for the users and  time to be the users  in Starbucks App ?
+    - try to detect the best promotion according the customer Data .